* Headword

 amparo (p.87): After "

 parar (“to stop”)", append "but they make good mnemonics; think of the word as “stopping something bad or dangerous before it comes”".
+This headword may be removed in future editions of the book as its frequency is raised by its usage as a proper noun.

 * Headword